 The existing Lidar systems are expensive, slow and mechanical.

-Even with numerous companies rushing to mass produce a solid-state LiDar product at a cheap cost, none of them are available on the market yet.
+Even with numerous companies rushing to mass-produce a solid-state LiDar product at a cheap cost, none of them is available on the market yet.

 What’s more, companies moving towards products can only see a maximum of 250 meters in ideal circumstances.

 Although such a distance may be ideal for self-driving cars to work at low speeds in highly mapped settings, it may not be sufficient for cars moving at high speeds to stop instantly.

 These hurdles are simply part of what keeps self-driving cars from being introduced into the mainstream market.

 Nonetheless, AEye claims it can fix this situation.

 Its AE100 solid-state LiDar is not just a detection system – it is a computer vision tool that physically integrates LiDar with low-light, high-resolution camera into one unit, and uses AI in processing the data.

 The Lidar voxels and camera pixels that form a 3D point cloud of the scanned setting are combined in real-time to create “dynamic vixels.”